devprofilemrinal/JavaInterviewPreparationGuide/Miscallenous/src/docs/Immutability/Immutability.md

    changed during the loading process.
 However, if String is mutable, then imagine loading class A (for example, Class.forName("A")), and, during the loading process, its name will get changed to BadA.
 Now, the BadA objects can do bad things!

+### Cons Of String Immutability

+1. **String cannot be extended:**
+   An immutable class should be declared final to avoid extensibility.
+However, developers need to extend the String class in order to add more features, and this limitation can be considered a drawback of immutability.

+2. **Sensitive data in memory for a long time:**
+   Sensitive data in strings (for example, passwords) may reside in memory (in SCP) for a long time.
+Being a cache, the SCP takes advantage of special treatment from the garbage collector.
+More precisely, the SCP is not visited by the garbage collector with the same frequency (cycles) as other memory zones.
+As a consequence of this special treatment, sensitive data is kept in the SCP for a long time, and can be prone to unwanted usages.
+   In order to avoid this potential drawback, it is advisable to store sensitive data (for example, passwords) in char[] instead of String.

+3. **OutOfMemoryError:**
+   The SCP is a small memory zone in comparison with others and can be filled pretty quickly.
+Storing too many string literals in the SCP will lead to OutOfMemoryError.